Blog

 Undiscarded: Stories of New York, Episode 6 (Model Buildings)

-It just so happens that one of the aims of Undiscarded was to showcase the City Reliquary’s & CitizenRacecar’s dedication to fostering civic partnerships and collaborations with cultural institutions in all boroughs.
-We did this with the 2nd Ave Deli episode, where we took a field trip to the New York Historical Society.
+It just so happens that one of the aims of Undiscarded was to showcase the City Reliquary’s and CitizenRacecar’s dedication to fostering civic partnerships and collaborations with cultural institutions in all boroughs.
+We did this with the 2nd Ave Deli episode, where we took a field trip to the New-York Historical Society.
 Since the Reliquary also houses a sizeable amount of World’s Fair memorabilia, it made sense to invite the Queens Museum to our humble space for an episode.
-Luckily they were on board and we were introduced to the learned Lynn Maliszewski, Assistant Director of Archives & Collections at the Queens Museum.
-It was fun to see her and Jacob put on their History Nerd hats as they debated on what artifact to choose.
-There number of stories that could come from our World’s Fair collection are numerous but eventually, we settled on a bunch of old discarded model buildings from the famous Panorama of the City Of New York, the crown jewel of the Queens Museum.
+Luckily they were on board and we were introduced to Lynn Maliszewski, Assistant Director of Archives & Collections at the Queens Museum.
+It was fun to see Lynn and Jacob put on their History Nerd hats as they debated which artifact to choose.
+The stories that could come from our World’s Fair collection are numerous, but we eventually settled on a group of old discarded model buildings from the famous Panorama of the City of New York, the crown jewel of the Queens Museum.

 The Panorama of the City of New York is a scale model of all five boroughs created for the 1964–1965 New York World’s Fair.
 The panorama, which was housed in the former New York City Building (now the Queens Museum), is an impressive work of art, occupying 9,335 square feet and featuring 895,000 structures built at a scale of 1:1,200.
 It was one of the Fair’s most popular attractions, with an average of 1,400 visitors daily.